ychoi04/mica-gd405/lectures/w4-assignments.md

   ```

 ### Deliverables
+- Try creating a few different words with your letters.
 - 5 to 7 screenshots of some design variations (different combinations of your parameters).
 - Organize your code!
 Use comments - `//` and `/* */` to describe what each block does in your program.
 - Post everything on Google Drive.